Meromorphic Hodge moduli spaces for reductive groups in arbitrary characteristic

-The existence part of \Cref{second main thm} relies on a construction (\Cref{lemma: immersion of steinberg bases}) of a closed immersion from the Steinberg-Hitchin base of $G$ to that of a product of $GL_N$'s, which appears to be new.
-The properness part of \Cref{second main thm} relies on a criterion for properness of $\mathbb{G}_m$-equivariant morphisms (\Cref{prop: criterion for properness}) which we believe to be of independent interest.
+The proof of the existence of the Hodge-Hitchin morphism in \Cref{second main thm} relies on a construction (\Cref{lemma: immersion of steinberg bases}) of a closed immersion from the Steinberg-Hitchin base of $G$ to that of a product of $GL_N$'s, which appears to be new.
+The proof of properness of the morphism in \Cref{second main thm} relies on a criterion for properness of $\mathbb{G}_m$-equivariant morphisms (\Cref{prop: criterion for properness}) which we believe to be of independent interest.

-The results in this article will be used by the authors in some upcoming projects on Non Abelian Hodge correspondence for reductive groups $G$ in characteristic $p$.
+The results in this article are used by the authors in \cite{herrero2023semistable, herrero2024topology}, and by Mark de Cataldo and the second author in \cite{de-zhang-log}, as the moduli-theoretic foundation for new development on the semistable, cohomological, and logarithmic aspects of the Non Abelian Hodge correspondence for reductive groups $G$ in characteristic $p$.
 In addition, we hope that our treatment of these moduli spaces will be useful for the community working on these moduli problems.